 Participants: Limit 6

-Moderate : All age levels are welcomed.
-Light hiking in is involved, but nothing too strenuous.
+Moderate : Light hiking is involved, but nothing too strenuous.
 We’ll drive to each location then hike to the best position.

 The cost of the workshop DOES include: